 “People who feel powerful are happier, and people who feel powerful do save more,” Sarah Newcomb, a behavioral economist at Morningstar and its financial guidance subsidiary, HelloWallet, tells Money Talks News.

-1. Change your thinking
+1. Focus on your thinking

-Newcomb, author of the book “Loaded: Money, Psychology, and How to Get Ahead Without Leaving Your Values Behind,” says taking control starts with your thoughts, how you think about your financial situation, rather than just tediously listing your income and expenses on an app to see if your cash flow is out of whack.
+Concentrate on how you think about your financial situation, rather than just tediously listing your income and expenses on an app to see if your cash flow is out of whack.

 “Why do I need apps to tell me I’m broke if I’m disempowered?” she says.
 “Focus on your thinking.”

-2. List what you can control
+2. List the things you can — and cannot — control